 With a robust leave management system, you can prepare for employee absences.
 In short, managers can track and monitor the number of employees absences.
 Simply, to ensure there are enough workers to sustain business.

-Digital transformation is reconstructing how companies carry out business processes.
+Digital transformation is reconstructing how companies carry out business processes such as leave requests and overall, management of leave.

 In particular, digital transformation can convert leave management from a laborious, painful task, to an easy, efficient digital process.
-That is, with business process automation tools, such as workflow software.
+With an online leave management system, you can reduce time and errors and centralize leave management, all in a single system.

 Streamline employee absence and leave management with digital leave request process